Rukhsana Rahman once asked a Peace Corps volunteer why there were so many former Corps volunteers from Gettysburg.

 Furlong’s second daughter, Judy, was raised in a foster home in the Bronx and then Rye, N.Y., before being adopted.

 Funeral services had not been announced as of Wednesday morning, but Furlong fans expect a large turnout to honor their beloved educator.

 “Adams County needed her, she brought a sense of normality to things that were extraordinarily complex,” Elliot said.

 Parts of this story originally appeared in a 2015 Gettysburg Companion article by Ashley Andyshak Hayes.

-Alex Hayes, Consulting Editor, has spent almost two decades in the Adams County news business.
-He is heavily involved in the community through his work at the YWCA Gettysburg & Adams County and volunteer roles at the Rotary Club of Gettysburg, Saint Francis Xavier Catholic Church, the United Way of Adams County, and Healthy Adams County.
+Alex J. Hayes, Editor, has spent almost two decades in the Adams County news business.
+He is heavily involved in the community through his volunteer roles at the Rotary Club of Gettysburg, Saint Francis Xavier Catholic Church, United Way of Adams County, and Healthy Adams County.
 Alex is also a freelance writer for several other publications in South Central Pennsylvania.

 Alex encourages readers to contact him at firstname.lastname@example.org.